murtaza-nasir/speakr/docs/troubleshooting.md

 Network speed affects transcription time since audio must upload to API services.
 Slow internet connections create bottlenecks, particularly for large files.
 Consider chunking settings if you consistently work with long recordings.

 The choice of transcription model impacts speed.
 Whisper Large is more accurate but slower than Whisper Base.
 If speed matters more than perfect accuracy, consider using a smaller model through your API settings.

+### Recordings Stuck After Restart

+If Speakr crashed or restarted while recordings were processing, they automatically resume on next startup.
+The job queue persists to the database, so no uploads are lost.
+Check the logs for "Recovered orphaned jobs" messages confirming jobs were resumed.

 ### Files Over 25MB Fail with OpenAI